 If you or a loved one suffered serious accident injuries after a collision with a distracted driver, New York allows you to seek legal damages for medical bills, lost wages and other related expenses.
 Although New York is a no-fault auto accident state, you can file a claim through the court rather than through your insurance company if you become disabled for at least 90 days, have limited use of a body system or function, have permanently limited use of a body member or organ, or suffered broken bones or notable disfigurement.

-You have three years from the date of the distracted driving accident to file a personal injury lawsuit in New York.
+You have three years from the date of the car accident to file a personal injury lawsuit in New York.